redacademy/css-fundamentals/source/includes/_how-it-works.md

 ```

 Sometimes you need to select an element in a certain context.
 To do this, we can __combine__ selectors.
-If the example on the right, if we wanted to select the `p` tags within the `intro` div, we simple combine the two selectors: `.intro p`.
+In the example on the right, if we wanted to select the `p` tags within the `intro` div, we simply combine the two selectors: `.intro p`.

 When we combine selectors, we can do it in a couple ways.